cse110-sp21-group19/cse110-sp21-group19/admin/onboarding/onboard.md

 When your pull request is approved, you may merge the changes to the main branch.
 Be sure to delete your private branch once you are done with it.

+For questions, contact your mentor or direct manager.